wasp-lang/wasp/web/docs/auth/email.md

 1. Rate limiting

   We are limiting the rate of sign-up requests to **1 request per minute** per email address.
 This is done to prevent spamming.

 2. Preventing user email leaks

-  If somebody tries to signup with an email that already exists and it's verified, we'll give back the same response as if the user registered successfully.
+  If somebody tries to signup with an email that already exists and it's verified, we _pretend_ that the account was created instead of saying it's an existing account.
 This is done to prevent leaking the user's email address.

 3. Allowing registration for unverified emails